hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

     - logging discovery and identity data allows you to take advantage of many features in the Firepower System
     - collect host, application, and user data for traffic on your network
   - network discovery policy
-    - control how the system collects data on your organization’s network assets and which network segments and ports are monitored
+    - control how the system collects data on your organization's network assets and which network segments and ports are monitored
     - multidomain deployment: each leaf domain has an independent network discovery policy
     - perform host and application detection
   - identity policy